Sexual harassment still shrouded in secrecy in big companies

 swissinfo.ch’s own outreach to companies revealed how reluctant companies are to share more than written policies and procedures.
 This is not to say that companies aren’t taking the issue seriously.

 UBS said it couldn’t comment on a 2017 accusation of rape by a senior employee of a young trainee because of an ongoing investigation but in a statement said that it recently bolstered its existing training programmes with new ‘Working with Respect’ and ‘Unconscious Bias’ modules for staff across the globe.
 In 2018, UBS was the highest performing Swiss companyexternal link in an annual global ranking of large public companies on gender equality practices by Equileap.
-(See box)

 Credit Suisse has been lauded for its response to a case of sexual misconduct from 2010.
 The CEO Tidjane Thiam pledged to investigate the company’s handling of the case, which resulted in the firing of two employees.
 He also created a new senior-level role to handle sexual harassment claims.